SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 I am **Subramanyam Sahoo**.
 I completed my **Master’s** in **Artificial Intelligence**  from **NIT Hamirpur** in **2024** , where I had the privilege of being guided by **Dr. (Mrs.) Kamlesh Dutta**.
 During my time there, I worked on a diverse range of problems spanning **Computational Economics, Neural Machine Translation, and Explainable AI**.
 My M.Tech thesis explored the intersection of **Explainable AI and Neuroscience**.

-## Note :

-### - Accepted by Apart Research for **Apart Lab Studio** program for my project — “(HckPrj) Mechanistic Judging and LLM Routing: Evaluation, Task-Specific Vulnerabilities, and Exploitable Failure Mode” — developed during the Apart X Martian Mechanistic Interpretability Hackathon [Project Link](https://apartresearch.com/project/mechanistic-judging-and-llm-routing-evaluation-taskspecific-vulnerabilities-and-exploitable-failure-mode-751n)
-### - Invited by the **Vista Institute for AI Policy** to join the inaugural cohort of the **AI Agents and the Law** course, 2025.

 ## My Current Involvement :

+- Statrted as a **Research Intern** at Eleuther AI (working with Archana from Apart Research)
+- Reviewed papers for 2025 Neurips [ARLET](https://arlet-workshop.github.io/) Workshop
 - Statrted as a "Mentor" for Paragon AI Policy Fellowship
-- Invited by Irene Solaiman(Huggingface) & Anka Reuel(Stanford) for a collaboration on "Evals and Benchmarking" Task
+- Invited by Irene Solaiman(Huggingface) & Anka Reuel(Stanford) for "EVALEVAL" coallition on **Social Evals and Benchmarking Saturation** Task (Paper submitted to ICLR 2026)
-- Started working with Dr. Divya Chaudhary(Northeastern University) on a project regarding "LLM Reasoning"
+- Started working with Dr. Divya Chaudhary(Northeastern University) on a project regarding **LLM Reasoning**
-- AI Policy & Governance fellow at UC Berkeley (**BASIS fellowship**) -- Leading a project focused on "LLM sycophancy"

-Looking forward to connecting and collaborating!  😊
+## Note :

+ - Participated in CBRN AI Risk research sprint [Project](https://apartresearch.com/project/molecules-under-watch-multi-modal-ai-driven-threat-emergence-detection-for-biosecurity-7x9q)
+ - Completed **Apart Lab Studio** program for my project — “(HckPrj) Mechanistic Judging and LLM Routing: Evaluation, Task-Specific Vulnerabilities, and Exploitable Failure Mode” — developed during the Apart X Martian Mechanistic Interpretability Hackathon [Project Link](https://apartresearch.com/project/mechanistic-judging-and-llm-routing-evaluation-taskspecific-vulnerabilities-and-exploitable-failure-mode-751n)
+ - Accepted the **Vista Institute for AI Policy** to join the inaugural cohort of the **AI Agents and the Law** course, 2025.(Currently in Phase 2)

  ## **Open to work with** :
 - LLM Post-training and Reinforcement Learning
-- Alignment Science (Mechanistic Interpretability, Machine Unlearning, AI Control)
+- Alignment Science (Mechanistic Interpretability, Co-operative AI, AI Control)
 - Responsible AI (Bias, Fairness, Policy, Governance)
 - Climate Change & Sustainability for AI
 - AI Agents

+Looking forward to connecting and collaborating!  😊

 ## **Media** :
 - Intelligence Symbiosis Manifesto [My Signatory](https://intelligence-symbiosis.info/signatory/), [Bloomberg!!!](https://www.bloomberg.com/opinion/articles/2025-06-18/ai-safety-make-the-robot-your-colleague-not-overlord)

 ## In 2025
-### - Submitted 1 paper to COLM 2025 (SOLAR workshop)
+### - Submitted 2 papers to NeurIps 2025 (ARLET workshop)
 ### - Selected for Spring 2025 AI Safety, Ethics, and Society course cohort, Centre for AI Safety (CAIS) (Got Certificate and submitted a Project focused on Harms & Risks of Ai Militarization)
 ### - Selected for Berkeley AI Safety Initiative's AI Policy Fellowship (BASIS), Jan 2025
 ### - Submitted a cool proposal to the AI Safety Entrepreneurship Hackathon - Apart Lab on 20 Jan 2025